trev/EmberJSON/README.md

     array(
       'id' => $row->ID,
       'post' => $row->post,
-      'publish_date' => $row->publishDate
+      'publish_date' => $row->publishDate,
+      'comment_ids' => // All associated comments
     ):

-So essentially, the array key is what the property will be named in the JSON output, while the array value is the DataObject's actual proprty name.
+In short, the array key is what the property will be named in the JSON output, while the array value is the DataObject's actual proprty name.
+Also note that the association key is automatically added because we told EmberJSON to include the `has_many` associations.

 ### Method B.
 You can also pass the getJSON method a function where you do the array preparations yourself.